 Each plant will produce seven fronds and reach a height of 6 feet.
-For the plant to remain healthy, only 3 of the fronds are harvested before they open.
+For the plant to remain healthy, only three fronds are harvested before they open.

 Over-picking leads to the death of the plant.
 Fiddlehead ferns can be grown in USDA Hardiness Zones 3 to 7, and they are a deer-resistant garden foliage plant.

 The Japanese Painted Fern